 Pessimism is a coping mechanism that she may have learned from a young age to protect her from getting hurt.
 She wears her pessimistic views like an armor to protect her from dealing with disappointments.

-If you believe that you tend to veer towards pessimism, here are some ideas that’ll help you make the shift towards a more inspiring and open outlook:
+If you believe that you tend to accentuate the negative, here are some steps that’ll help you make the shift towards a more inspiring and open outlook:

-1. Get to the root of your pessimism: Pessimism is a protective mechanism that was developed in response to what we faced in our younger years and past experiences.
+1. Get to the root of your pessimism: Pessimism is a protective mechanism we may develop in response to what we faced in our younger years and past experiences.
 You need to figure out what were the main events and influences that caused it and understand how it’s serving to keep you away from pain.
 It may help to write your thoughts down in a journal or speak with a friend, therapist or coach.

 2. Open your mind and let go of your labels: Lots of pessimistic people pride themselves on what they believe about the world and make it part of their identity.
 If you see this tendency within yourself, it’s time to open up to seeing yourself in a different light.
-One of the best ways to make this shift is by repeating self-affirmations.
-Some of my favorite books on affirmations are by Louise Hay and Dr. Wayne Dyer.
+One of the best ways to make this shift is by repeating self-affirmations and cognitive behavioral therapy.

 3. Spend more time with people who inspire you: We are the product of the five people with which we spend the most time.
 When you’re with people who are inspiring and doing great things with their life, their qualities tends to rub off you.
-Stay away from the Debbie Downers and Negative Nancys, as they wnn’t have a positive impact on your experiences and, ultimately, your outcomes.
+Stay away from the Debbie Downers and Negative Nancy’s, as they won’t have a positive impact on your experiences and your outcomes.

-4. Be selective about the information you take in: Turn on any news channel and you will see a constant focus on “bad news” because that’s what seems to appeal most to the general public.
+4. Be selective about the information you take in: Turn on any news channel and you will see a constant focus on bad news, because that’s what captures the most attention and sells more.
 There are better ways of staying informed about the world, such as selecting news sources that put a positive spin on things; for example, the Good news network.
 I also suggest reading inspiring biographies and motivational books, which can reshape your internal framework.

 5. Set goals that are real and meaningful to you: Use the waves of inspiration, which result from your new approach towards life, to set some powerful goals.
 What are the things that you would love to create in your life?
 What gets you excited?
-I suggest creating a vision board, which is a great tool to help you get started in the manifestation process.
+I suggest creating a vision board to get started on your manifestation process.